This blog may contain affiliate links. Read our disclosure policy for more info.

 The road trip from Wanaka to Mount Cook is often overlooked by travelers heading north toward other great destinations, however, I seriously recommend taking this chance to enjoy all the best stops along the way.
 When I think back to my road trips around NZ, it’s always the journey I remember the most, not the destination!

 Thanks so much for reading!
 Do let me know in the comments if you have your route from Wanaka to Mount Cook all planned out and are ready to hit the road.
-I’ve also included three more blogs I think you’ll find helpful below:
+I’ve also included four more blogs I think you’ll find helpful below:

 75 EPIC Things to do in Queenstown, New Zealand